 Being intentionally eco-wise is about celebrating the Creator’s creativity, being good stewards with what we’re given, and passing on those values to the next generation.

-The thing I love most about practicing green alternatives in my home is that nine times out of ten, they are the more frugal option.
+The thing I love most about practicing good green green habits in our home is that nine times out of ten, they’re also the more frugal option.
 And I love being frugal.
-Being environmentally-friendly is just good economics—in our home and budget, and with the earth God gave us.
+Being environmentally-friendly is just good economics—in our home and budget, and with the earth.

-There are many little things we can do in our homes to play a small part in reducing landfill waste, cleaning the air, and preserving the natural landscape.
+There are tons of little things we can do in our homes to play a small part in reducing landfill waste, cleaning the air, and preserving the natural landscape.
 But we double our efforts when we get our kids involved, helping them understand the why to our what.

-When they get it, it’ll be second nature to them when they’re adults—and that much easier to pass it down to their children.
+When they get it, it’ll be second nature when they’re adults—and that much easier to pass it down to their children.

 Here are some small, easy, green choices we can make in our homes.
-Choose three that you’re not already doing, and make a point to do them this year.
-Perhaps they’ll become a habit.
+Choose three that you’re not already doing, and make them a habit this year.

 1. Plant an herb garden.
 It’s good to have a reminder around of where our food originates, and this one is super easy.